In the first weeks of SENSE, we have been listening for the signposts: the people and practices that steady us when the horizon blurs.

 This Week’s Invitation: Name Your Anchor

-We invite you to share a “Signpost Profile.”
-A story of a tradition or a lineage that anchors you.
-This doesn’t have to be biological.
-It can be the “intellectual ancestors” or the community elders who taught you how to stay grounded.
+We invite you to share a short “Signpost Profile”: a story of a tradition, person, or lineage that anchors you.
+This does not have to be biological.
+It can include mentors, elders, teachers, colleagues, or communities of practice.

 Try reflecting on one of these: